salma-zahra/CAPP30239-FA22/week_01/README.md

 I love food :stew: , books written by medical doctors :stethoscope: and organizing things :rainbow:
 I'm currently doing my MPP with the Data Analytics certificate from Harris :computer:
 I worked in management consulting before joining Harris, and creating data visualizations :chart_with_upwards_trend: was one of my favorite parts of the job

+You can take a look at my data selfie to learn more about me.

 **I'm here to learn more about how I can make data :1234: more accessible and beautiful :bouquet: for people **